MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 1. Deploy Always On VPN only.
 2. Deploy Always On VPN with conditional access using Azure AD.
-3. Migrate from DirectAccess and deploy Always On VPN only.
+3. Deploy Always On VPN and migrate from DirectAccess.
-4. Migrate from DirectAccess and deploy Always On VPN with conditional access using Azure AD.
+4. Deploy Always On VPN with conditional access using Azure AD and migrate from DirectAccess.

 For more details about the scenarios presented, see [Deploy Always On VPN](always-on-vpn-deploy-deployment.md).